DM-Mackenzie/Citroen-XM-CD-Changer-Emulator-D2B/ESP32 Audio Sink/readme.md

 Currently work needs to be done on the following items:
 1. Setting pre-defined and user changable pincode for bluetooth connection for security
 2. Setting Bluetooth Class of Device to let connected devices know which type of device it is.
-The adapter will be advertised as a car stereo.
+The adapter will be advertised as a car stereo
-3. Create variables for user defined settings (pincode, name)
+3. Create variables for user defined settings (pincode, name) so the end-user can change these settings into their own desired names and codes